 It is a form of cyberattack done to understand the situation of the security of the system.
 People often confuse this test with the vulnerability assessment test.
 So penetration test is composed of some methods or instructions whose main aim is to test the organization’s security.
 This test much proved to be helpful for the organizations because it helps to find the vulnerabilities and check if the attacker /hacker will be able to exploit and be capable of enough of gaining unauthorized access.

 Vulnerability Assessment:- This test should not be confused with the penetration test.
 The main aim of the penetration is to find the vulnerability in an asset and document them in an organized manner.

 Penetration test:- This test is basically done to see the attacker/hacker can exploit the vulnerabilities or not.
 If the exploit is possible then those vulnerabilities are documented.

 Penetration Testing Process:

-This phase is also known as planning phase.
-In this phase important information about the target system is gathered.
+This phase is also known as the planning phase.
+In this phase, important information about the target system is gathered.

 - Gaining Access:

 In this phase using the data gathered in the planning and scanning phases, a payload is used to exploit the targeted system.

 This phase requires taking the steps involved in being able to be continuously within the target environment to collect as much data as possible.